-Asset Managers Face New Potential Withholding Obligation on Sales of Interest in Their Funds
+Asset Managers Could Face Withholding Obligation on Sales of Interest

 There is a new “secondary withholding obligation,” effective January 1, 2023, that may apply to a partnership whose interest has been sold or transferred to the extent that the primary withholding obligation was not satisfied.
 Investment fund managers and professionals need to be aware of their potential obligations that could arise under these new rules.